cman81/family-to-do/KANBAN.md

 # Kanban

 ## To Do
-- Reidentify newly created tasks after they are assigned an ID
 - Fix bug where "Jan 1" is showing on the task list instead of the actual Due Date
 - Fix task name container height so that characters like "g" and "y" are not cutoff
 - Handle longer task names, e.g.: "Wash towels (bathroom, basement, and power room) - midweek"